dolph/CognitiveIoT/README.md

 ## Setting up the RemoteDevice Device Type in Watson IoT Platform

+Each device connected to the IBM Watson IoT Platform is associated with a device type.
+Device types are intended to be groups of devices which share common characteristics.
+So in order to add devices in IBM Watson IoT Platform, one need to create a device type.
+What you are actually doing is registering a device in the IBM Watson IoT Platform.

 1) Go to the menu in Bluemix console

 2) Select Apps